mprewitt/AI-ResizeToArtBounds/README.md

 How to Install
 ===

+**Download**
+* Download the scripts "BatchResizeToArtBounds.js" and "ResizeToArtBounds.js".

+**Install**
-Download the scripts "BatchResizeToArtBounds.js" and "ResizeToArtBounds.js".
-In Mac OS X, you would save them in /Applicatons/[Illustrator folder]/Presets/en_US/Scripts.
-I believe they can also be used in the Windows version, but I don't know the install location and I haven't tested them in Windows.
+* Mac OS X: Save them in /Applicatons/[Illustrator folder]/Presets/en_US/Scripts.
+* Windows: I believe they can also be used in the Windows version, but I don't know the install location and I haven't tested them in Windows.

 How to Use
 ===